-After spawning, the eggs are incubated for 30 days at a water temperature of 50 degrees F. Growth, when on a full-food ration of 1 to 10 percent of the body weight per day, averages about three-fourths of an inch per month.
+After spawning, the eggs are incubated for 30 days at a water temperature of 50 degrees.
+Growth, when on a full-food ration of 1 to 10 percent of the body weight per day, averages about three-fourths of an inch per month.
 The amount of food supplied to the fish is used in the culture process to control growth.
-Feeding schedules are designed to produce a one-half pound, 10-11 inch fish, within 17 to 24 months after spawning.
+Feeding schedules are designed to produce a one-half pound, 10- to 11-inch fish, within 17 to 24 months after spawning.
 Rainbow Trout adapt well to the hatchery environment and are disease resistant; thus, they are the most economical to raise.

-Rainbow Trout live in the open water habitat in streams more than the other trout species.
-They also tend to orient in a vertical posture within the water column.
+Rainbow Trout live in open water in streams more than other trout species.
+They also tend to turn in a vertical posture within the water column.

-Rainbow Trout will continue to be our most numerically important fish for stocking as catchable trout.
+Rainbow Trout will continue to be our most numerically important fish for stocking as catchable-sized trout.
 They are easily caught by anglers and provide the greatest amount of fishing recreation for the least cost.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.